Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 You gain the following benefits while wearing this armour:

-***Self Supporting.*** If the armour normally has a Strength requirement, the Arcane Armour lacks this requirement for you.
+***Self Supporting.*** If the armour normally has a Strength requirement, you can use Intelligence to fufill the requirement.

 #### Spellcasting Focus

  You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

 ***Second Skin.*** The armour attaches to you and can't be removed against your will.
-It also expands to cover your entire body, although you can retract or deploy the helmet as a Bonus Action.
+It also expands to cover your entire body, although you can retract or deploy the helmet as a :rsc-b: Bonus Action.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.

-***Quick Don/Doff.*** You can doff or don the armour as an Action.
+***Quick Don/Doff.*** You can doff or don the armour as an :rsc-a: **Action**.

 ### Level 3: Armour Model